Consumer Credit

 Establishes in the executive branch an independent Data Protection Agency (DPA) to regulate the processing of personal data.
 The DPA shall seek to protect individuals' privacy and limit the collection, disclosure, processing, and misuse of individuals' personal data by a covered entity (i.e., a person that collects, processes, or otherwise obtains personal data other than an individual processing personal data in the course of personal or household activity).
 The DPA must examine and oversee high-risk data practices, which include a systematic or (continued...)

-Sponsored by: Sen. Kirsten Gillibrand Read Twice And Referred To The Committee On Commerce, Science, And Transportation. on 02/13/2020
+Sponsored by: Sen. Kirsten E. Gillibrand Read Twice And Referred To The Committee On Commerce, Science, And Transportation. on 02/13/2020

 Weigh In